The Youth Affairs Council of WA (YACWA) 2017 ‘State of the Youth Sector’ report stated that alternate education programs

 to gain qualifications.

-Alternate Education and Training is delivered at seven Centres (Kensington, Midland, Rockingham, Bunbury, Subiaco, Gosnells and Broome).
+Training is delivered at seven Centres (Kensington, Midland, Rockingham, Bunbury, Subiaco, Gosnells and Broome).
 PCYC Trainers also deliver courses at several schools throughout the Perth Metropolitan region.

 To minimise barriers to young people completing courses, PCYC also provides transportation to and from each Centre, as well as providing healthy meals.